-On the bank of the Potomac River, the gem of the Washington, D.C., art scene is home to the National Symphony Orchestra, the Suzanne Farrell Ballet, and the Washington National Opera.
+On the bank of the Potomac River, the gem of the Washington, D.C., performing arts scene is home to the National Symphony Orchestra, the Suzanne Farrell Ballet, and the Washington National Opera.
 The best out-of-town acts perform at one of three performance spaces—the Concert Hall, the Opera House, or the Eisenhower Theater.
 An eclectic range of performances is staged at the center's smaller venues, including the Terrace Theater, showcasing chamber groups and experimental

 On performance days, a free shuttle bus runs between the Center and the Foggy Bottom/GWU Metro stop.